EnterpriseDB/repmgr/README.md

 provided as individual parameters.
 For example, with `-d 'host=foo' --host bar`, `foo` will be chosen over `bar`.

-Like other PostgreSQL utilities, `repmgr` will default to any values set in environment variables if explicit command line parameters are not provided.
+Like other PostgreSQL utilities based on `libpq`, `repmgr` will default to any values set in environment variables if explicit command line parameters are not provided.
 See the PostgreSQL documentation for further details:

   https://www.postgresql.org/docs/current/static/libpq-envars.html